Province of Avellino

-The province of Avellino (provincia di Avellino) is a province in the Campania region of Italy.
+The Province of Avellino (provincia di Avellino) is a province in the region of Campania in southern Italy.
 Its capital is the city of Avellino.
+It has a population of 393,093 in an area of 2806.07 km2 across its 118 municipalities.

+It is an inner province, with no connection to the sea.
 The area is characterized by numerous small towns and villages scattered across the province; only two towns have a population over 20,000.

-Geography

-It has an area of 2806 km2 and a total population of 401,028 per 30.9.2021.
-There are 118 comuni in the province, with the main towns being Avellino and Ariano Irpino.
-See Comuni of the Province of Avellino.

-It is an inner province, with no connection to the sea.